mohammed-z-ali/Cloud-Labs-and-Projects-Portfolio/01. Intune/Configuration Profiles/Auto Connect to Wifi/Readme.md

 To confirm the policy was effective, I performed a live test using an enrolled BYOD laptop:
 - **Scenario:** The device was brought within range of the home Wi-Fi after the policy was synced.
 - **Result:** ✅ **Success.** The device identified the SSID and auto-connected immediately.
 - **Evidence:** The Wi-Fi settings on the device displayed the "Managed by your organization" status, and no manual password entry was required.
+(View [Screenshots](./Screenshots/)).

 ---